 Closed System Payment Instruments which are issued by a person for facilitating buying goods and services from him.
 Cash withdrawal/redemption and payment & settlement for third party services are not permitted under these instruments.
 Semi-closed System Payment Instruments which can be used for purchase of goods and services, including financial services at a group of clearly identified merchant locations/ establishments which have a specific contract with the issuer to accept the payment instruments.
 These instruments also do not permit cash withdrawal or redemption by the holder.
-And Open System Payment Instruments; which can be used for purchase of goods and services, including financial services, including financial services are not permit cash withdrawal or redemption by the holder.
 And Open System Payment Instruments; which can be used for purchase of goods and services, including financial services like funds transfer at any card accepting merchant locations (point of sale terminals) and also permit cash withdrawal at ATMs and BCs (automated teller machine / banking correspondents) (Reserve Bank of India, 2014).